mediaelch/mediaelch-doc/_sources/download.rst.txt

 .. note::

   The AppImage has network issues at the moment.
-We will update it in the next view days.
+We will update it in the next few days.

 Windows Chocolatey